 Minimum Qualifications/Education & Experience:

-Physical Demands: Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; to operate a motor vehicle to visit various District and meeting sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person, before groups, and over the telephone.
+Physical Demands: Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; to operate a motor vehicle and to visit various District and meeting sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person, before groups, and over the telephone.
 This is primarily a sedentary office classification although standing and walking between work areas may be required.
 Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate standard office equipment.
-Positions in this classification frequently bend, stoop, kneel, reach, push, and pull drawers open and closed to retrieve and file information.
+Positions in this classification occasionally bend, stoop, kneel, reach, push, and pull drawers open and closed to retrieve and file information.
 Employees must possess the ability to lift, carry, push, and pull materials and objects up to 20 pounds.

 Conditions of Employment:

 Official offers of employment are made by Mt.
 San Antonio College Human Resources and are made contingent upon Board approval.
 It is also required that a final offer of employment will only be made after the candidate has successfully been live-scanned and clearance for employment is authorized by Human Resources.
 Costs for live-scan services shall be borne by the candidate.

 Notice to all prospective employees – The person holding this position is considered a ‘mandated reporter’ under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in Administrative Procedure 3518, titled Child Abuse Reporting, as a condition of employment.

 As required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, the Mt.
 San Antonio Community College Annual Security Report is available here: http://www.mtsac.edu/safety/pdf/ASR_2017.pdf